 The events include exhibitions, conferences, screenings, educational activities, themed evenings and open furnaces.
 It’s a unique opportunity to meet Venetian glass artisans, such as Vittorio Costantini.
 You can choose to join a special tour, such as at Ca’Foscari or the Fondazione Querini Stampalia.
 Or you can visit an installation at Teatro La Fenice or one or more exhibitions.
 There are plenty of interesting events, so make sure to check the detailed agenda on the website of the Venice Glass Week.

-Contrary to what you might expect from its name, there are also events which last several months.
+Contrary to what you might expect from its name, there are also events which last up to several months.
 One of these larger exhibitions is Glasstress which runs for the fifth time during the whole period of the Art Biennale.
 It brings together famous artists such as Ai Weiwei, Jake & Dinos Chapman and Koen Vanmechelen at Palazzo Franchetti.
 At Murano, the French artist Loris Gréaud revamped an abandoned furnace for ‘The Unplayed Notes Factory’.
 You can visit it until the end of November and watch a glassmaster at work.
 The special exhibitions at Le Stanze del Vetro (Vittorio Zecchin: Transparent Glass for Cappellin and Venini) and at Museo del Vetro (Dino Martens, Gaetano Pesce, followed by Garden Fracture / Mirror in Vapour) run respectively until January 7, 2018 and December 17.
+In the garden of Palazzo Zenobio, you can visit 50 works of the ‘Kosmos’ exhibition of Lorenzo Passi until the end of September.
+You can see some pictures and find out more about Lorenzo Passi in this post on my Facebook page.

 What do you think?
 Are the glassmasters artisans or artists?